finn-no/tech.finn.no/_posts/2015-09-25-setup-nginx-with-http2-for-local-development.markdown

 Then you should see HTTP/2 traffic show up as *h2* in the protocol column.
 ![Screenshot of the protocol column showing network traffic as “h2”](/images/2015-09-25-setup-nginx-with-http2-for-local-development/chrome-protocol-column.png)

-If you have problems, check the nginx error log: `/usr/local/var/log/nginx/error.log`
+If you have problems, check the nginx error log:
+{% highlight bash %}
+/usr/local/var/log/nginx/error.log
+{% endhighlight %}

 *Thanks to Sveinung Røsaker and Rune Halvorsen for feedback*